• Home

 VoiceForge

-This is an online TTS service using Cepstral’s voices.
-You get access to all the character voices for one price, but this service is for online applications and devices only.
+VoiceForge positions its voice software as a fun and fast mobile app for creating TTS voices.
+There are a few pricing plans and a free one with ads.
+You get access to all the character voices, but this service is for online applications and devices only.

 How do you use text to speech in online learning?
-Tell us your experiences and recommendations.
+Share your experiences and recommendations.

 Get the latest articles, resources and freebies once a month plus 12 Scripting Tips.